 - Now place the chilled dough on the working surface seam-side down, and roll it out again into a larger rectangle about 10"x15" (26x38 cm), thinner than a typical pie crust.
 Use a pastry cutter to cut off the curving edges to make it a perfect rectangle.
 Spread the chocolate-mixture in the middle covering an area little more than 1/3 of the width with a 3/4" margin (see photo for guidance).
 Place the mochi sheet on top, which should fit perfectly.
 Brush the beaten egg around the margin, then fold each side of the dough towards the middle to close (you should have a partial overlap of dough).
 Pinch the edges to seal tightly, then flip the whole thing over.

 - You can bake it immediately, or chill in the fridge for later.
-Either way, brush the whole surface with beaten egg and bake it in a 400 F/200 C oven with FAN-ON (or 430F/220C without fan) for 35 min, rotate half-way, until golden-browned all over.
+Either way, brush the whole surface with beaten egg, cut a few slits on the top surface to allow steam to escape and bake it in a 400 F/200 C oven with FAN-ON (or 430F/220C without fan) for 35 min, rotate half-way, until golden-browned all over.
 Let cool on a rack for 20 minute before serving.
 It will be much easier to cut with a scissor than a knife.